CodeYourFuture/syllabus/docs/workshops/git-desktop-workshop.md

 ### Exercise

-Now the students should try this themselves
+Now the trainees should try this themselves

 ```
-1. Each student should go to this repository
+1. Each trainee should go to this repository
    - https://github.com/CodeYourFuture/GitTeaching
 2. They should open a pull request
 3. Share the link to their pull request in Slack with the rest of the class